 In Summary, you can generally estimate the "flat time" reduction effect of a lump sum merit credit award on a projected expiration date by deducting half the number of merit credits from the pre-award projected expiration date.
-Since prisoners earn more credits while at a camp, the net "flat time" reduction ffect of a merit award would be slightly less (approx. 45% of the number of merit 0%). credits rather than 54 P a g e
+Since prisoners earn more credits while at a camp, the net "flat time" reduction effect of a merit award would be slightly less (approx. 45% of the number of merit credits rather than 50%).